Tatwik19/CSE/01_ERC721NFT/README.md

 - Built with **Solidity**.
 - Deployed to the **Polygon Amoy Testnet**.
 - Interacts via **Remix IDE** + **MetaMask**.
-- Fully tested and meets grading standards for CSE 598.

 ## For Non-Technical Viewers